hithesh111/365DaysOfML/README.md

 ### Day 27 - Kaggle Hackathon

 OTTO Multi Objective Recommender System: Tried one rule based method of finding key candidates (inferring from the training data) and another method of framing it as a ML problem by creating training data and ranking the probabilities

+### Day 28 - Kaggle Hackathon

+OTTO Multi Objective Recommender System: Bug Fixes and Time Optimsiation of the code.
+GoDaddy Microbusiness Density Forecasting: Registered for the competition